WHAT WE BELIEVE

 We believe that by the miracle of the virgin birth the Lord Jesus Christ, Eternal Son of God, became man without ceasing to be God in order to reveal God and to redeem man; that He died for our sins (the sins of all men) as a substitutionary sacrifice and rose bodily from the dead for our justification; and that He is now exalted at the right hand of God, Head of the Church and Lord of the individual believer, fulfilling His ministry as our Great High Priest and Advocate.
 We believe in the personal second coming of our Lord to set up His earthly Kingdom and to reign over redeemed Israel and all the nations of the world.

-We believe that Jesus Christ “died for our sins; He was buried, and on the third day He was raised from the dead.
-He appeared to Peter, and then to the twelve and after that He appeared to more than five hundred of the brothers at the same time” (I Corinthians 15:3-6).
+We believe that Jesus Christ died, was buried and was raised from the dead after three days (I Corinthians 15:3-6).
 We believe in the bodily resurrection of all men.
 Believers are resurrected to enjoy eternal life with God.
 Unbelievers are resurrected to experience judgment and then eternal suffering apart from God.

 John 20:1-9; 1 Corinthians 15:51-52; 1 Thessalonians 4:13-18; Revelation 20:4-6, 12-15